Skip to main content

 One organ donor can save up to 8 lives.

-In 2023, LifeGift’s team helped save 1,252 lives through organ and tissue donation.
+In 2024, LifeGift’s team helped save 1,201 lives through organ donation.
 However, every 10 minutes, a new person is added to the national organ transplant waiting list and in Texas alone there are currently close to 10,000 people waiting for a live-saving transplant.

 Donation is a selfless act of giving and a way to help others after you pass away.